 In Xink Exchange Connector enter the username and secret/password of your API user.
 Click “Test” to test the connection and “Save” to save your settings and exit to the main menu.

-Start Importing Users and Signatures from Xink Cloud
+4.)
+Start downloading Users and Signatures from Xink Cloud to the local database

-After you are done with the configuration it is time to start the import of users in Xink Cloud to the local settings database (LgdaUsers table).
+After you are done with the configuration it is time to import users in Xink Cloud to the local SQL database (LgdaUsers table).

 It is necessary to run in the context of an AD user with those permissions because the Xink Exchange Connector needs to look up the SAMAccountName in your Active Directory.
 If it cannot look up the SAMAccountName in Active Directory it will not work.